MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-return-tw.md

 ## Prerequisites

-Before you can run the queries and populate the dashboard in Power BI, you must:
+Before you can run the setup steps and populate the dashboard in Power BI, you must:

 * Be assigned the role of Analyst in Workplace Analytics.
 * Have the latest version of Power BI Desktop installed.
 If you have an earlier version of Power BI installed, uninstall it before installing the new version.
 Then go to [Get Power BI Desktop](https://www.microsoft.com/p/power-bi-desktop/9ntxr16hnw1t?activetab=pivot:overviewtab) to download and install the latest version.